AltspaceVR/AltspaceSDK-wiki/Transitioning.md

 Since AltspaceVR uses unlit environments, you are still limited to MeshBasicMaterial however, the new renderer also supports material `color` and visibility, via the `visible` property.

+## Switching to Renderer 0.2.0

+Regardless of which version you are using, you should be instantiating the renderer via the `altspace.getThreeJSRenderer()` method.
+At the time of this writing (Sept 9th), the `getThreeJSRenderer` method returns renderer 0.1.0 by default, if you do not specify a version.
+However, it is recommended that you explicitly specify a version because the default _will_ change in the coming weeks.
+Simply use an options argument to specify a version:

+    altspace.getThreeJSRenderer({version: '0.2.0'});

+Use THREE.OBJMTLLoader instead of AltOBJMTLLoader.
+The loaders have similar APIs and behaviors, except that OBJMTLLoader takes two URL arguments - A URL argument for the OBJ file _and_ another URL argument for the MTL file.

 ## Caveats and unsupported features